diodechain/diode-docs/content/docs/FAQ/can-i-open-my-zone-s-files-folders-from-within-the-diode-drive-app.md

 ---
 _schema: default
-title: Can I Open My Zone's Files/Folders From Within The Diode Drive App?
+title: Can I open my Zone's files/folders from within the Diode Drive app?
-nav_title: How Do I Open Folders From In The Diode App?
+nav_title: How do I open folders from in the Diode App?
 nav_section: FAQ
 weight: 20016
 draft: false